snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 Premature optimization should be avoided wherever possible.

 Good code practices should be used at all times, such as relying on [RVO](https://en.cppreference.com/w/cpp/language/copy_elision), passing by `const &`, using `std::vector<>` over `std::list<>` etc...
 Favor moves over copies.

+`constexpr` must be used where possible to perform logic during compile time instead of runtime.

 [Optick](https://github.com/bombomby/optick) will be used to provide in built profiling and sampling functionality.